vra/flopth/README.md

 # flopth
 A simple program to calculate the FLOPs of Pytorch models, with cli tool and API.

 flopth can run in CPU mode and GPU mode. multi-gpu is also supported.
 Also, flopth support extra parameters in model's `forward` function.
 Besides, flopth support python3.5, while some other tools only support python3.6+.

+# Features
+ - Support Python3.5+**
+ - Both CPU and GPU mode are supported
+ - Multi-GPU mode is supported
+ - Support extra parameters in module's `forward` function

+# TODOs
+ - [ ] Support multiple inputs
+ - [ ] Support more modules

 # Installation
 ```bash